 · Any knock-on delays to the scope of works as a whole

 There are often un-planned changes as a project progresses.
 These are often down to slight design adaptations needed in the workings of plans.
-These can be expected with complex renovations when un-covering un-known structures, or with new homes where the council require further information for specific design elements to do with structural components or weather-tightness.
+These can be expected with complex renovations when un-covering un-known structures or new homes where the council requires further information for specific design elements to do with structural components or weather-tightness.

 The Home-Owners’ Role

 It is important to be clear about what you want before getting caught up in the middle of the construction process.

 · Define which things are most important if the budget could become an issue.

 · Define your budget and have a contingency fund.

 · Have a look around at show homes and take photos.
 Take ideas from magazines and research products that you like the look of.
 Take advice from others that have built new homes or have had renovations.
 The more informed you are, the easier you will find the process to be.

 · Study and read each detail of your plans to ensure that you are getting what you want.
 Plans can be altered during the build, but there can be costs associated with this.

 The Builders’ Role